 Through its outreach and research, OSB has identified key digital inclusion assets that support covered populations in the State, including workforce development training and employment services related to broadband adoption; technical assistance programs aimed at supporting digital inclusion; and nonprofits, partnerships, and coalitions that work toward digital inclusion.
-Table 2 lists a selection of representative digital inclusion assets and indicates the primary population(s) they serve; additional assets can be found in Appendix A.
+OSB has a strong record of partnering with other State agencies, local governments, and nonprofit organizations to further the goal of digital equity.
+Table 2 lists a selection of representative digital inclusion assets and indicates the primary population(s) they serve.